iptv-org/iptv/docs/stream-testing.md

 1. Open it in a media player that supports [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) or [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) streams.
 In the examples below, we will use [VLC media player](https://www.videolan.org/vlc/index.html).
 2. Watch the broadcast for at least a minute.
 Make sure playback is stable and doesn't stop abruptly (some test streams cut off after 15–30 seconds).
 3. Try restarting the stream.
 Make sure it isn't looping on a repeating segment and remains available.
-4. Make sure the stream works for others too.
-You can verify this by using services like [check-host.net](https://check-host.net/) or a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network).

 If the stream isn't playing, try opening the player's error log.
 You can usually find the exact cause there.
 In VLC, it is located under `Tools -> Messages`.